About the Cambridge Genomic Medicine Programme

 - NHS professionals, including doctors, nurses, pharmacists, and midwives

 - Scientists and researchers

 - People interested in a career in healthcare

-The courses provide professionally relevant teaching and learning, equipping students with the knowledge they need to integrate genomic technologies and information into their patient care.
+Programme courses are offered through a range of pathways (below) and equip students with the knowledge they need to integrate genomic technologies and information into their patient care.